Howlite Gemstone Information

 Identifying Howlite Back to Top

-Howlite is quite porous and because of this quality, it can be dyed to imitate similar coloured stones such as turquoise, coral and lapis lazuli.
+Howlite is quite porous and because of this quality, it can be dyed to imitate similar colored stones such as turquoise, coral and lapis lazuli.
 However, howlite itself is generally not mimicked.
-Howlite could be confused with incredibly rare white turquoise.
-Native American Indians have named white turquoise, "the sacred buffalo stone" or "the white buffalo stone", due to it being as rare as a white buffalo.
-For this reason white turquoise is far more valuable than howlite, so it would not likely be sold as howlite.
+Howlite is sometimes misleadingly sold as "white turquoise", or also called "the sacred buffalo stone" or "the white buffalo stone".
 Howlite has a similar appearance and hardness to white marble, but white marble has a low porosity compared to the porous howlite.

 Howlite; Origin and Gemstone Sources Back to Top